 Let’s move ahead and drain the battery fully by playing a movie in a loop for as long as the battery lasts.
 We wouldn’t like the phone to go through any extra background activity, so we turned off the wifi and mobile data while activating the ‘do not disturb’ mode.

 The brightness is set to 50%, and the volume is at maximum.
 By the way, we have inserted both the SIMs inside to bring it closer to a real-life scenario.

-It’s only a 4500 mAh battery inside, so we shouldn’t expect too much unless there is a serious software-hardware optimization going inside.
+It’s only a 4500 mAh battery inside, so we shouldn’t expect too much unless a serious software-hardware optimization goes inside.

 Here is the battery drain table.

 Now it’s time to jump to our third test, which we usually practice on the 4G mobile data.
 This is meant to give you a little clue that what battery percentage your phone might consume if you use similar social media apps while you commute between your home and office, away from the wifi.
 We are going to run each app for 30 minutes and note down the percentage drain.

 In total, the phone drained 46% battery in four hours of consistent use on 4G.
 We can guess about a comfortable day-long battery life that might also extend to more than a day for users with limited use.

 What about aggressive gamers?
 The phone ate away some 7% battery in 30 minutes on PUBG, and in 1 hour, we noticed a 15% drop that hints at nearly 5 to 6 hours of consistent battery backup for game lovers who are into apps like PUBG, Call of Duty or Free Fire.

 If you are using realme 7 Pro, let us know in the comments how long your phone survives?